integromat/vscode-apps-sdk/README.md

 ![App label](./resources/readme/firstApp_02.png)

 Next, the app id will be generated for you.
-It will be used in URL paths and so.
-You can change it, however it should be clear to which app does it lead.
+It will be used in URL paths and so on.
+You can change it, however it should be clear to which app it leads to.
 It has to match `(^[a-z][0-9a-z-]+[0-9a-z]$)` regular expression.

 ![App ID](./resources/readme/firstApp_03.png)

 Then you'll be asked to enter a color theme of your app.
-That's the color of app modules used in scenarios.
+That's the color the app's modules will be seen as in scenarios.

 ![App color](./resources/readme/firstApp_04.png)

 The next prompt will ask for app language.
 That's the language of the interface of the app.
-Most of the apps in the Integromat are currently in English.
+Most of the apps in Integromat are currently in English.

 ![App language](./resources/readme/firstApp_05.png)